xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-data-model.rst

        |

 .. note::
   - In the mdoc-CBOR format, the version of the Digital Credential is not explicitly defined; it is only available for the IssuerAuth.
 In contrast, the SD-JWT format includes version information via the `vct` URL.
-   - `Disclosures`, `_sd`, and `_sd_alg` enable selective disclosure of SD-JWT claims.
+  - `Disclosures`, `_sd`, and `_sd_alg` enable Selective Disclosure of SD-JWT claims.
 The `_sd` and `_sd_alg` parameters are part of the SD-JWT payload, while `Disclosures` are sent separately in a Combined Format along with the SD-JWT.
   - The `vctm.claims` parameter in SD-JWT and the `nameSpaces` structure in mdoc-CBOR are functionally equivalent, as both define the claim names and their structure.
 SD-JWT `Disclosures` for disclosed attributes directly correspond to `nameSpaces`, including attribute names, values, and salt values.
   - A domestic namespace accommodates attributes such as `verification` and `sub`, which are not defined in the standard ISO elementIdentifiers for mdoc-CBOR Digital Credentials.